Minnesota Public Records Search

 The Minnesota Judicial Branch allows easy access to some court records on the internet via http://pa.courts.state.mn.us/default.aspx, including probate, family, traffic, and criminal court proceedings, but a case number is required for the search.

-The state Bureau of Criminal Apprehension allows searches of individuals' criminal histories using minimal name information.
+The state Bureau of Criminal Apprehension allows searches of individuals' MN criminal reciords using minimal name information.
 These records do not include juvenile offenses, or arrests that did not result in convictions.
 Similar results may be obtained by searching recordsfinder.com.

 Minnesota Vital Records